-The Kebun was first started 13 years ago as a long term plan for a retirement home starting from virgin jungle in Kuching, Sarawak, East Malaysian Borneo.
-Adrian’s Bungalow was the first structure put up after being disassembled from the movie set of The Sleeping Dictionary.
+The Kebun was first started 14 years ago as a long term plan for a retirement home starting from virgin jungle near Kuching, Sarawak, East Malaysian Borneo.
+Adrian’s Bungalow located by the river was the first structure put up after being disassembled from the movie set of The Sleeping Dictionary.
 Olivia’s Bungalow was only put up only two years later when it was taken out of storage which was also disassembled from the same movie set.
-The Longhouse’s were initially 4 goat houses which were converted into the main 5 room longhouse, the headman’s longhouse, the dining area and a jetty finally completed in 2011.
+The Longhouse’s were initially 4 goat houses which were converted into the main 5 room Longhouse, the Headman’s Longhouse, the Dining House and an attached Jetty finally completed in 2011.
 The farm stay business was introduced much later starting only in May 2010 welcoming our first guest’s one month later.

 What We Offer

 The Kebun is not just accommodation, this will be an experience.
 We are NOT a Hotel or a Resort.
 If you would like to get a taste for the basics of a simple lifestyle in a beautiful tropical setting, which is of fresh gardens of organic herbs & vegetables, picking your own tropical fruits, dining on fresh farm raised livestock, fishing for your own freshwater fish with simple accommodation with little impact to the environment, or even to help out with feeding all of the farm livestock, harvesting in the vegetable gardens at the end of the day’s activities and again in the morning, then your are up for a unique Sarawakian adventure and hospitality at The Kebun.

 22 – 25 Kampung Rayu Melayu,